intel-analytics/BigDL-2.x/docs/docs/APIGuide/FeatureEngineering/featureset.md

 A FeatureSet can be used to represent an input pipeline as a collection of elements which is used in the model optimization process.
-You can use FeatureSet to switch the memory type between `DRAM` and `PMEM` in consideration of the hardware optimization.
+You can use FeatureSet to switch the memory type between `DRAM`, `DISK_AND_DRAM(numSlice)` and `PMEM` in consideration of the hardware optimization.
 * `DRAM` is the default mode which would cached the training data in main memory.
+* `DISK_AND_DRAM(numSlice)` mode will cache training data in disk, and only hold 1/numSlice of data in main memory.
+After going through the 1/numSlice, we will release the current cache, and load another 1/numSlice into memory.
 * `PMEM` mode would try to cache the training data in AEP rather than main memory.
 You should install the AEP hardware and [memkind library](https://github.com/memkind/memkind) before switching to this option.